Congratulations on having a Graduate Assistantship!

 When to Arrive

-You Must Complete Important Paperwork On or Before Your First Day of Work
+Steps to Complete Before Your First Day of Work

-- Complete all new international student requirements, which are required to remove your AI hold, register for classes full-time, and update your address in MyU.
+- Complete your ISSS new student requirements, which are required to remove your AI hold.
+Take action to remove any other registration holds on your record.

-- Complete an I-9 form on or before your first day of employment.
-It is essential that you complete this document and present the necessary documentation prior to beginning work.
+- Complete an I-9 with your department's Human Resources or Payroll staff.
+It is essential that you complete the I-9 and present the necessary documentation prior to beginning work.
 Review our I-9 webpage for a list of these documents and more information.

-- If you are a J-1 student, you must email your employment information
+- If you are a J-1 student, you must report your employment information.

 Information To Know About Your Paycheck